RahulXTmCoding/desi-otaku/memory-bank/activeContext.md

 - Enhanced the QuickView modal with image navigation (left/right arrows and image indicators)
 - Completely redesigned the "Surprise Me" modal with a two-column layout that prevents overlapping
 - Fixed the preview section overlapping by adding proper spacing and container structure
+- Fixed shop page filter toggle button visibility on all screen sizes
+- Implemented smart "You May Also Like" section with similarity-based product recommendations
+- Fixed cart merge error by adding validation for empty product IDs
+- Fixed delete address endpoint from singular `/address/` to plural `/addresses/`
+- Added comprehensive form validation across address forms, signin, and signup pages

 ## Surprise Me Modal - Final Design
 - Two-column layout on desktop, stacks vertically on mobile